opengento/magento2-hoodoor/README.md

 ## Documentation

+### Compatibility and Activation:

-The module is compatible with Magento 2 version 2.4.6-p4.
+This module is compatible with Magento 2 version 2.4.6-p4.

-You can choose to enable the functionality on the Magento frontend or backend.
-To activate one or the other, modify the values in the settings.
+You have the flexibility to enable its functionality either on the Magento frontend or backend.
+To activate either option, adjust the corresponding values in the config settings.

+### Token Expiration and Customization:

-By default, the authentication token is valid 15 minutes after the email is sent.
-You can change this value in the settings.
-Refer to the PHP documentation to modify the expiration value: [DateTime Documentation](https://www.php.net/manual/fr/class.datetime.php)
+By default, the authentication token remains valid for 15 minutes after the email is sent.
+However, you have the option to customize this duration according to your requirements.
+Refer to the PHP documentation on how to modify the datetime value.

+### Enhanced Security Measures:

-A security layer has been added to provide a high level of protection for data transmitted by the HTTP protocol.
+We have implemented a robust security layer to ensure a high level of protection for the data transmitted via the HTTP protocol.

-In order to process the request, a private key must be generated in the settings.
-Without it, it will be difficult to read the request to connect.
+### Private Key Generation:

+To process requests securely, it is essential to generate a private key in the settings.
+This private key serves as a crucial component for decrypting and authenticating requests.
+Failure to provide this key may hinder the ability to decipher and establish connections effectively.

 ## Support

 Raise a new [request](https://github.com/opengento/magento2-hoodoor-login/issues) to the issue tracker.